 Directed by: Chris Columbus

-#18 on The Greatest Movie Themessee more on Harry Potter and the Philosopher's Stone
+#40 on The Most Rewatchable Moviessee more on Harry Potter and the Philosopher's Stone

 By the end of Alien, Ripley (Sigourney Weaver) is the only surviving member of the spacecraft Nostromo crew.
 Since she fails to save any other member of the crew (besides the cat) and destroys most of the Nostromo in her escape, it's safe to say the outcome of the film would've been basically no different without Ripley - everyone would've died and the ship would've been rendered useless.
 Sure, she saves the cat, but left to its own devices, the cat probably could've eluded the titular extraterrestrial and survived for some time on all the corpses littering the ship.